DatTestBench/DatTestBench.github.io/Pages/HybridRenderer.md

 A 3D rasterized renderer that allows you to switch between DirectX 11, and software rendering.
 - Software and DirectX rendering modes.
-- ImGui debug UI and logger
+- ImGui debug UI and logger.
+- Color and depth view in software mode.
+- Transparency in hardware mode

 ## Implementation